reginaldford/sms/readme.md

 Removing the meta operator (:) above will lead to a different result.

-Storage of mathematical expressions in an array:
+Storage of mathematical expressions in an array (a meta array):

 `formula = : [ a ^ 2 + b ^ 2 , ln(a/b) ];`

-Prefix sums:
+Prefix notation may also be used for +,-,*,/.

 `c = + ( 1, sin( b ) ) ;`

-Set many variables to the same object:

-`a=b=c=d={same="object";};`

 Arrays can hold various objects:

 `d = :[ a, sinh(a/b), "this", 5 , { x = "x"; }];`

-Without the meta operator above, each element of the array will be evaluated.

 User objects (contexts):